 The first version of data platform architecture (MVP) was really good for showcasing value creation quickly, but less suitable for more complex models.
 As our needs and data landscape were increasing in complexity, we saw challenges with the existing data platform architecture.
 Therefore we researched and designed a new architecture utilizing new technology.
 As a business is learning, nothing is perfect or crystal clear from the start, but we have been using the agile principles with many iterations and thus adapting and improving continuously.
 We need to ‘Think big’ but ‘Start small’.

-Hyperight: For what type of organizations and industries the approach you chose is applicable?
+Hyperight: What types of organizations and industries, the approach you chose is applicable to?